 Bugnoculars are such a great idea for examining backyard insects and worms!
 The container has 3X magnification eyepieces and additional 2X magnification lenses on the sides.
 A great tool for exploring the world and keeping kids curious.

 Introduce conservation and support the World Wildlife Fund’s global efforts to protect wild animals and their habitats with a symbolic animal adoption.
-Your gift comes with a 9″ plush of your selected species, an adoption certificate, species card, and a photo.
+Your gift comes with a 9″ plush of your selected species, an adoption certificate, a species card, and a photo.

 Budding entomologists will spend hours observing ants at work in ant habitats they create themselves.